Some Sass

 npm run test:web

 The end-to-end tests have some overlap with the unit tests for language features, but are useful to confirm the communication between client and server works as expected.
+It's also the most practical way to test the language-server module.

 Run all tests